hwliu11/Mobius/doc/docalgo/pages/001_01_memory-management.md

 Memory management {#memmgt}
 ===========================

-Fundamental algorithms in _mobiusBSpl_ and _mobiusGeom_ libraries often work with a dynamically allocated memory (heap).
+ The fundamental algorithms for working with basis spline functions (see _mobiusBSpl_ and _mobiusGeom_) often deal with a dynamically allocated memory (heap), because the dimensions of the data blocks are not always known at compile time.
+The inefficiency of the heap allocations and deallocations may remain unnoticed unless the user runs intensive computations which employ thousands of such operations.
+In such computations, the memory allocation/deallocation tend to be the hotspot.
-Intensive computations tend to have hotspots in memory allocation/deallocation instructions which slow down the entire performance of the algorithms.
-To fix that generic problem, software libraries often implement custom memory management patterns.
+ To fix that generic inefficiency, software libraries often implement custom memory management patterns.
 Following the idea to minimize heap allocations and reuse the already allocated memory blocks as much as possible, we have developed a couple of well-working yet straightforward tools.
+To put it generally, you may allocate a "memory arena" which is simply a heap region permitting reading and writing various objects without a need to request new memory or release the occupied one.

 In Mobius, the memory-critical routines, such as B-spline or geometry evaluators provide an interface to pass externally-defined memory allocators.
 The allocators are implemented in classes mobius::core_HeapAlloc and mobius::core_HeapAlloc2D.
 The instances of both classes allocate